aws-samples/aws-iot-core-for-amazon-sidewalk-sample-app/README.md

 In this step you will program binaries onto your development kit.
 There are two main files to flash: personalisation data from *EdgeDeviceProvisioning* (this programs serial number and authorization keys) and application binary from *EdgeDeviceBinaries (this programs application logic)

 Programming devices depends on used hardware platform.
-Find dedicated how-tos nder the following paths:
+Find dedicated how-tos under the following paths:
  --> [how-to program Nordic board](./EdgeDeviceBinaries/nordic/doc/_How_to_program.md)
  --> [how-to program SiLabs board](./EdgeDeviceBinaries/silabs/doc/_How_to_program.md)
  --> [how-to program TI board](./EdgeDeviceBinaries/ti/doc/_How_to_program.md)